zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 In the code above, ```${INPUT_FASTA}``` is where you provide the FASTA file for evaluation. -l is the directory of the Busco lineage dataset. -m is the type of input, and -sp specifies the species.

 The output of Busco is a folder.
 In the example above, the folder is named as ```9_busco```.
 Inside the output folder, there will be a ```short_summary_9_busco.txt```, where your Busco score states inside.
 In the folder, there are different other files containing logs generated during the process.
+The results from Busco are showing in the table below with Quast results together.

 ### 4.2 Quast